As soon as you start making money, chances are someone is going to ask you if they can borrow some.

-If you loan this money, are you enabling irresponsible financial practices?
-“Often, this is parents loaning to their children,” said Kovar, “and the loans are what enable their kids to just keep being idiots, which sounds awful, but it’s real.”
-He mentioned having several clients who have unpaid debts from their children and they don’t want to tell him how much despite his being their financial advisor.
+- If you loan this money, are you enabling irresponsible financial practices?“Often, this is parents loaning to their children,” said Kovar, “and the loans are what enable their kids to just keep being idiots, which sounds awful, but it’s real.”
+He mentioned having several clients who have unpaid debts from their children and they don’t want to tell him how much despite his being their financial professional.

 “People lend money to their kids because they believe in them,” Kovar said, “but the trap is that in some cases they enable their children to not have to handle reality.”